ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         // When the username input gains/loses focus call functions above el.addEvenListener('focus', tipUsername, false);                     // Focus call tipUsername() el.addEvenListener('blur', checkUsername, false);                    // Blur call checkUsername()
+*   Mouse Events
+    -   The mouse events are fired when the mouse is moved and also when its buttons are clicked.
+        *   All of the elements on a page support the mouse events, and all of these bubble.
+Note that actions are different on touchscreen devices.
+    -   Event               Trigger                                             Touch
+    -
+    -   Click               Fires when user clicks on primary mouse btn         A tap on the touchscreen will be treated like a single left click
+    -   dblClick            Fires when user clicks primary btn twice            A dbl tap will be treated as a dbl left click
+    -   mousedwn            User clicks down on any btn                         Can use touchstart event
+    -   mouseup             User releases btn                                   Can use touchend event
+    -   mouseover           Cursor is outside element then moved inside         cursor moved over an element
+    -   mouseout            Cursor outside element then moved inside another    cursor moved off an element
+    -   mousemove           Cursor moved around an element                      cursor moved                // fires repeatedly
+        *   CSS uses :hover pseudo-class to change appearance of cursor at specified instances.
+        *   mousedown and mouseup are used to add drag and drop functionality
+*   Click
+    -